S P Lohia Foundation

 Overview

-The S P Lohia Foundation (SPLF) is an international charitable trust registered in the UK in 2021, though its philanthropic work dates back to 2016.
-Founded by Sri Prakash Lohia and his father Mohan Lal Lohia, the foundation is now directed by Aarti Lohia (Chairperson) and includes trustees Sri Prakash Lohia (Chair), Amit Lohia, and Gaurav Kalyani.
+The S P Lohia Foundation (SPLF) is an international charitable trust registered in the UK in 2021.
+Founded by Sri Prakash Lohia and his father Mohan Lal Lohia, the foundation is now directed by Aarti Lohia and includes trustees Sri Prakash Lohia (Chair), Amit Lohia, and Gaurav Kalyani.
 With annual charitable expenditure of over £1.5 million, SPLF operates across multiple spheres of public interest including education, healthcare, arts and culture, international development, and research.
 The foundation is built on the belief that “education is the most powerful tool to enable inclusive, transformational, and sustainable change” and works with established institutions across Asia, Africa, and the United Kingdom.
-The foundation maintains a flexible grant-making policy that can be amended from time to time, and operates primarily through strategic partnerships with major institutions rather than accepting open applications from the public.
+The foundation maintains a flexible grant-making policy and operates primarily through strategic partnerships with major institutions rather than accepting open applications from the public.

 Funding Priorities